Singapore Sightseeing: Classics and Insider Tips for your ToDo List

 The probably most famous hotel in the world is also a landmark of the city.
-Every time I see the gigantic rooftop terrace it puts a smile on my face.
-To me it means the same as seeing the Frankfurt skyline – it means home.
+Every time I see the gigantic rooftop terrace, it puts a smile on my face.
+To me it signifies the same as seeing the Frankfurt skyline – it means home.

-On the rooftop you can find the world famous infinity pool, that is reserved for hotel guests.
+On the rooftop you can find its world famous infinity pool, that is reserved for hotel guests only.

-Located centrally on the terrace you can find the bar C’est la vie.
-Some kind of lounge during daytime it turns into a restaurant in the evening.
-But be careful and respect the dresscode!
-Shorts and bikinis are a not welcome hier.
+Located centrally on the terrace, you can find the bar C’est La Vie.
+Some kind of lounge during daytime, it turns into a restaurant in the evening.
+But be careful and respect the dress code!
+Shorts and bikinis are a not welcome here.

-There is also a public area on the Marina Bay Sands terrace, although it costs 23 SGD.
-However, I think this is money well spend as this is also the only place where you can watch the light shows in Gardens by the Bay and in Marina Bay from the top.
+There is also a public area on the Marina Bay Sands terrace although it costs 23 SGD.
+However, I think this is money well spent as this is also the only place where you can watch the light shows in Gardens by the Bay and in Marina Bay from the top.

 #3 Arab Street